Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 Make sure that you’ve packaged the application in a jar file.

+12\)
-Let’s now build the docker image by typing the following command:
+Build the docker image by typing the following command:

 ```docker
 docker build -t springboot-services .